UPDATE | SEP 14 2023: DACA Once Again Deemed “Illegal” by U.S. District Judge Hanen

 - DACA provided an onramp to work development.
 DACA beneficiaries took giant leaps under the program; they have seen investments pay off in higher education.
 A study at Harvard about the effects of DACA showed the biggest results were that the young people could go back to school.

 - DACA provided revenue to the US government.
 A DACA application costs approximately $500.
 If you look at the current numbers of DACA recipients that adds up to approximately 372 million dollars (not including the individuals that didn’t get in who applied).
-This figure also leaves out the individuals that applied two times.
-DACA had been around for only five years, and individuals had to reapply every two years.
+This figure also leaves out the individuals that applied two to five more times.
 So there’s a couple of hundred million more in government revenue generated by DACA.

 - DACA affects our GDP.
 Research by the Center for American Progress shows that cancellation of DACA would reduce the gross domestic product of the US by 433 billion in ten years!